A Sweet Mistake

 The little dog taps excitedly on his forward paws.
 “Berk!”
 At once, he fixes his tiny muzzle onto the wet hem of Chemistry Minion’s lab coat.

 “H-hey, no!”
-She squeaks as she’s dutifully tugged off to Mintuanamo Bay, nestled over at the usually quite-lonesome Penal Tower.
+She squeaks as she’s excitedly tugged off to Penal Tower, nestled within the paradisaical location of Mintuanamo Bay.

 As she reaches to grab onto something, her gaze locks onto Flower Minion’s, which is as crass and as satisfied as a super villain with a successful evil plan.

 “Begone, my wayward child.
 We will see you to be a good minion again one of these days!
 I shall visit often!”
 Chaos says with a loving, fatherly wave as if he were sending her off to Summer camp.